el634dev/el634dev/README.md

 ## Hello <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">
 I'm a front-end developer able to build from the ground up—from ideation, design, and development.
 I am currently volunteering my skills for a non-profit organization as a web developer.
 I'm a quick learner, detail-oriented, and a team player.
-My other passions include video games, fitness, reading and dogs.
+My other passions include video games, fitness and dogs.

 - 🌱 Learning more about and studying: Design
 - 😄 Pronouns: She/Her